Elment.js

 ||| .component(variables, methods, domString, registeredComponentID)

-Next Steps For Elmeant.js
+Next Steps For Elment.js

-Allowing Elmeant.js evolve into something bigger maybe beyond what is even made for.
+Allowing Elment.js evolve into something bigger maybe beyond what is even made for.
 Creating an ecosystem with injectable methods may end up being the way to go, or allowing other developers to mess with it and make something bigger than what it was initially meant for.
-Either way Elmeant.js is extremely scalable, lightweight, and easy to use.
+Either way Elment.js is extremely scalable, lightweight, and easy to use.
 I'd love to see what the future has for it, but for now.
 It may sit until something else is needed.

 You can find the source code for a working product.
 This does however need to be tested and scaled to be used in a large scale production environment.
 Updates will be published within the next couple of weeks.